 1. When 5G will be commonly adopted and used

 Much to the chagrin of many, widespread 5G adoption will not be as simple as flipping a switch.
-Wireless carriers are focusing on outdoor deployments and large arenas first, with each provider targeting about 30 cities by the end of 2019.
+Wireless carriers are focusing on outdoor deployments and large arenas first, with each provider having implementation in about 30 cities in 2019.
 For example, Verizon has touted that it has brought 5G to 17 NFL stadiums across the country.

 Where does this leave in-building coverage?
 Well, likely spotty at-best.
 Carriers are not prioritizing 5G in buildings and challenges such as Low-E glass are not helping.
 The high frequency of 5G’s signal has a difficult time getting through Low-E, which amounts to two feet of concrete around the building for the signal to penetrate.
 So what’s a solution?
 Read on to point #3.